redeboer/BOSS_IniSelect_ORIGINAL/README.md

 ### [BOSS GitBook](https://besiii.gitbook.io/boss)

 This GitBook contains basic *step-by-step tutorials* on BOSS and BESIII analysis procedures in general.
 In addition, this repository contains a growing *inventory of useful BOSS packages*.
-The source code is available on [this repository](https://github.com/redeboer/BOSS_Gitbook) and is [open for contributions](https://besiii.gitbook.io/boss/) by BESIII members.
+The source code is [available on GitHub](https://github.com/redeboer/BOSS_Gitbook) and is [open for contributions](https://besiii.gitbook.io/boss/) by BESIII members.

 ### BOSS IniSelect